Get to know PeekMed

 2 minute read

-Why would a young person need hip replacement surgery – and why not?
+Why would a young person need hip salvage surgery – and why not?
 Truth is, while this might be common, hip replacement in young people is a delicate topic.

 While it is possible, there might be special post-total hip arthroplasty precautions to be taken into account in younger people.